xnorax/watson-studio-journey/README.md

 ## Credits
 - Heba El-Shimy for her Watson Studio Enablement repository for Banking industry
-- Nailah Al-Tayyar for her contribution on the screenshots for the model and flow
+- Nailah Al-Tayyar for her contribution in this repository